Some Paperwork Tips and Suggestions:

 We are here to help you to be successful and we happily welcome all of your e-mails, texts, or calls!

-- The Contestant Contract for Miss and Teen requires a Notary Public.
+- The Contestant Contract for Teen requires a Notary Public.
 If you don’t know someone who is a Notary you can probably take the paperwork to your bank and have them stamp it for free.

 - Your birth certificate might be buried away in a hard to find spot – start looking for it now.